jsinkers/notes/_notebooks/distrib_sys/02-models.md

   - increases capacity of system
   - can partition/replicate across multiple hosts
   - __cluster:__ thousands of commodity processing boards
+  - e.g. data sharding
 - __cache:__ store of recently used objects that is closer to some clients than objects themselves
+  - new objects are added to the cache replacing existing objects (e.g. via LRU policy)
   - reduce network traffic and server load
   - may improve performance for client
 - __proxy server:__ increase availability/performance by reducing load on wide area network